Skip to content

 Prerequisites

-Naninovel is an extension for Unity game engine ↗, so it's strongly recommended to at least learn the basics ↗ of using the engine before starting with Naninovel.
+Naninovel is an extension for the Unity game engine ↗, so it's strongly recommended to at least learn the basics ↗ of using the engine before starting with Naninovel.

 In case you're not going to build any custom gameplay outside of Naninovel, feel free to ignore the scene-related information altogether, as Naninovel will take care of that.